 The side lunge targets the muscle on the outside of the hips, the glutes, and tones the inner thighs, too.

 Form: From a wide stance, bend one knee.
 Keep the shinbone under that knee straight up from the floor.
 If the knee falls inside the foot, use a shorter stance.
-Lean forward slightly, but keep your shoulders behind your knees to keep from hurting yourself.
+Lean forward slightly.
 Put your hands where they help with balance.

 Leg lifts done while you balance on an exercise ball will strengthen your shoulders and abs, as well as your glutes.
 As you get more fit, try lifting both legs at the same time for a harder, beautiful-butt move.